On some aspects of the discretization of the Suslov problem: Introduction

-The Euler-Poincar\'e-Suslov equations on $SO(3)$ are the object of study in this paper, more concretely from the point of view of the results presented in \cite{JiSch}.
-As already pointed out, the Euler-Poincar\'e-Suslov equations are obtained by reduction from the nonholonomic equations produced by the Lagrange-d'Alembert principle.
-This particular reduction process leads to fewer degrees of freedom and also turns the dynamical equations from second-order differential algebraic to first-order.
-Moreover, the configuration manifold is a Lie algebra, concretely $\alg$, a fact which allows the direct application of many results on dynamical systems defined on linear spaces.
-Particularly, we focus on their discretizations, both direct ones and those coming from discretizations of the Lagrange-d'Alembert principle, and meticulously study the conditions under which the constraints are preserved.
-In terms of consistency of integrators, we wonder about the relationship between these in unreduced and reduced settings.
-We find out that this relationship is nontrivial, and can be completely worked out when we choose a particular retraction map relating $SO(3)$ and $\alg$, say the Cayley map.
-The study of consistency also requires the introduction of a suitable metric on $SO(3)$.
-The Suslov problem on $SO(3)$, i.e. a rigid body with some of its body angular velocity components set equal to zero, is treated.
-General considerations and analysis of this system (and its generalizations) may be found in \cite{BloRB,FeKoz,ZeBl}.
-Although we will not consider integrability issues (in that regard we refer to \cite{Veses,ZeBl}), we shall carefully study the consistency order of general and variational discretizations, and show their performance by several simulations (for extensive simulations by other reduced variational integrators we refer to \cite{Princeton}).
-Finally, we address the discrepancies between continuous and discrete dynamics from a non-autonomous perspective, thereby taking into account previous results in \cite{FiSch,JiSch}.
+The Euler-Poincar\'e-Suslov equations on $SO(3)$, i.e. the Suslov problem \cite{Suslov}, are the object of study in the present paper, more concretely from the point of view of the results presented in \cite{JiSch}.
+Particularly, we focus on their discretization and meticulously study conditions under which the constraints are preserved by the corresponding integrator.
+Both, general as wll as variational intgrators will be considered.
+We study the relationship between the orders of consistency of integrators in the unreduced and reduced setting, that are related by reconstruction and reduction, respectively.
+We find out that the relationship is nontrivial, and we figure it out precisely for the case of a particular retraction map relating $SO(3)$ and $\alg$, namely the Cayley map.
+The study of consistency requires the introduction of a suitable metric on $SO(3)$.
+We present numerical results for several integrators and carefully study their order of consistency.
+Finally, we address the issue of discrepancies between the continuous and the discrete dynamics for the Suslov problem based on previous results in \cite{FiSch,JiSch}.